Asian Art Museum (San Francisco): Founding

-Jay Xu is the museum's director.

 Relocation

-Until 2003, the museum shared a space with the de Young Museum in Golden Gate Park.
 As the museum's collection grew, the facilities in Golden Gate Park were no longer sufficient to display or even house the collection.
-In 1987 Mayor Dianne Feinstein proposed a plan to revitalize Civic Center that included relocating the museum to the Main Library.
+In 1987, Mayor Dianne Feinstein proposed a plan to revitalize Civic Center that included relocating the museum to the Main Library.
 In 1995, Silicon Valley entrepreneur Chong-Moon Lee made a $15 million donation to launch the funding campaign for a new building for the museum.

-During its last year in the park, it was closed for the purpose of moving to its new location.
-It reopened on March 20, 2003, in the former San Francisco city library building opposite of the San Francisco Civic Center, which was renovated for the purpose, under the direction of Italian architect Gae Aulenti.
-Lord Cultural Resources, a cultural professional practice, was also commissioned to undertake a three-part sequence of planning studies for the relocation of the museum.